 We collect and retain large volumes of internal and customer data, including social security numbers, credit card numbers and other personally identifiable information of our customers in various information systems and those of our service providers.
 We also maintain personally identifiable information about our employees.
 The integrity and protection of that customer, employee and company data is critical to us.
 We could make faulty decisions if that data is inaccurate or incomplete.
-Our customers and employees also have a high expectation that we and our service providers will adequately protect their personal information, security and privacy is also increasingly demanding, in both the United States and other jurisdictions in which we operate.
+Our customers and employees also have a high expectation that we and our service providers will adequately protect their personal information.
+The regulatory environment as well as the requirements imposed on us by the payment card industry surrounding information, security and privacy is also increasingly demanding, in both the United States and other jurisdictions in which we operate.
 Our systems may be unable to satisfy changing regulatory and payment card industry requirements and employee and customer expectations, or may require significant additional investments or time in order to do so.